michaelbragg/2015.bpbusinessawards.co.uk/src/_awards/01-company-of-the-year.md

 All financial information will be treated in the strictest of confidence and will not be disclosed to anyone other than the panel of judges and advisers.
 Please provide enough relevant information to enable the assessors to form a clear picture of your achievements.

 If successful in being shortlisted for the award, a summary of your company will appear in the Birmingham Post&rsquo;s coverage, along with the information you provide on this form (except specific financials).
 Please include any general background information which you would be happy to see in print.

-## Entry Submission

-All submissions to be received by 5pm Monday, 21 September 2015